Jürgen Luh: Military History

 Dr. Luh has published books in both German and English examining the nature of warfare in Europe in the Long Eighteenth Century.
 He argued that, rather than looking at the eighteenth century for evidence of a "military revolution" which prefigured modern war, historians should examine the meaning that armies and warfare actually had for those living at the time.
 He revealed that eighteenth-century warfare was deeply rooted in the structure of princely states and noble society of the time.
 War aimed not to destroy the enemy but to win glory for the princes who waged it, and the appearance of both soldiers and armies (whether expressed in uniforms, or in elaborate parade-ground manoeuvres) was just as important as their actual capacity to do harm to the enemy.

-Stiftung Preußischer Schlösser und Gärten
+Prussian Palaces and Gardens Foundation

-Jürgen Luh is Wissenschaftler at the Stiftung Preußischer Schlösser und Gärten (SPSG).
+Jürgen Luh is Wissenschaftler at the Stiftung Preußischer Schlösser und Gärten (Prussian Palaces and Gardens Foundation, SPSG).
 In this capacity, he has helped put on a number of the SPSG's exhibitions, including 'Friederisiko' in 2012 and 'Frauensache: Wie Brandenburg Preußen wurde' in 2015.